Skip to content

 • approve_proposal(...), reject_proposal(...), and apply_proposal(...) keep mutation behind explicit approval

-That boundary lets the control-plane evolve without forcing the validation kernel or AI provider contract to move with it.
+That boundary lets the repository console evolve without forcing the validation kernel, AI provider contract, or orchestration adapter contract to move with it.

 Operational Direction